-C. Projections from facade.
-Pilasters, belt courses, sills, cornices, marquees, canopies, awnings, eaves, similar architectural features or open fire escapes may project into an area required for setback from a street line, property line or Residence District boundary line as specified for the district.
+C. Projections into setback.
+Pilasters, belt courses, sills, cornices, marquees, canopies, gutters, overhangs, awnings, eaves, similar architectural features or open fire escapes may project into an area required for setback from a street line, property line or Residence District boundary line as specified for the district.